-- Identify cost effective measures to reduce energy use, waste and water use and enhance the facilities. - Replace existing systems or equipment as required with Energy Star rated or other equivalent certification to ensure new equipment meets highest energy efficiency and sustainability criteria. - Implement improvements to the facilities to enhance functionality of employee work space and building users' experience.
+- Identify cost effective measures to reduce energy use, waste and water use and enhance the facilities. - When replacing existing systems or equipment use Energy Star rated or other equivalent certification to ensure new equipment meets highest energy efficiency and sustainability criteria. - Implement improvements to the facilities to enhance functionality of employee work space and building users' experience.